 Vietnamese Đồng

 The best way to ensure you don’t overpay is counting back again, again and again.
 It also helps you get accustomed to the look and feel of different notes.
-Keeping their imageries and color in mind will be helpful.
+Keeping their imagery and color in mind will be helpful.
 Thankfully, the backside of each denomination is unique.
 And colors are also key to note.
-They’re presented as bellow:
+They’re presented as below:

-With a 100,000đ note has Yellowish green color with the picture of the Temple of Literature in Hanoi, one of the most beautiful structures in the country, on the back.
+The 100,000đ note is yellowish-green, with the Temple of Literature in Hanoi, one of the most beautiful structures in the country, on the back.

-The 50,000đ note is a recognizable pink color.
+The 50,000đ note is a recognizable shade of pink.
 On the back of this note is a picture of Phu Văn Lâu, a pavilion located on the main axis of the Imperial Citadel in Huế.

-The 20,000đ note has a blue color and has a picture of the Japanese Covered Bridge in Hội An, an emblematic symbol of the city symbolizing the fusion of diverse cultures in Vietnam.
+The 20,000đ note is blue and features the Japanese Bridge in Hội An, an emblematic symbol of the city that represents the fusion of diverse cultures in Vietnam.
 It’s also awfully similar to the 500,000đ note, which means mix-ups happen all the time.
-They are both blue, and the way you can distinguish is by the number, the image at the back or the size. the 500,000đ is slightly larger, 152 × 65 mm, 20,000đ is only 136 × 65 mm.
+They are both blue, and you can distinguish them by the number, the image on the back, or the size. the 500,000đ is slightly larger, 152 × 65 mm, 20,000đ is only 136 × 65 mm.

-The 10,000đ note has a dark brown on greenish-yellow color to it and has the smallest value of all-polymer notes.
-The picture on the back depicts oil production on the seashore of Vietnam, as minerals still represent a considerable proportion of the GDP.
+The 10,000đ note is dark brown to greenish-yellow and is the smallest value among polymer notes.
+The picture on the back depicts oil production along Vietnam’s coast, as minerals still account for a considerable share of GDP.

-The 2,000đ note has a multicolor and shows a textile factory in Nam Định, once used to the biggest one in Indochina, on the back.
+The 2,000đ note is multicolored and shows a textile factory in Nam Định, once the largest in Indochina, on the back.

-The 500đ note has a pink color and shows seaport in Hải Phòng Province.
+The 500đ note is pink and depicts a seaport in Hải Phòng Province.

-And the 200đ notes have an orange color and show agricultural production on the back.
+And the 200đ notes are orange and show agricultural production on the back.

-The 100đ notes have a green color and Phổ Minh temple in Nam Định on it’s back.
+The 100đ notes have a green color and show Phổ Minh Pagoda in Ninh Binh Province on their backs.

 Where to Change Your Money to Vietnamese Dong?

 Major currencies can be exchanged practically anywhere throughout Vietnam, but not all exchange places are created equal.
-Banks and airport moneychangers can change your money at a high cost relative to a gold and jewelry shop, so it pays to ask around before trading dollars for dong.
+Banks and airport moneychangers can exchange your money at a higher cost than a gold and jewelry shop, so it pays to ask around before trading dollars for dong.

-- Banks: you’ll be charged a commission rate of between 0.5 to 2 percent when exchange money at the banks.
-There are many banks in Vietnam where you change foreign currency and checks such as Vietcombank, Eximbank, Vietinbank, Agribank, BIDV, Eximbank, ACB… Always bring new notes; any damaged, dirty or old notes will be charged an additional 2% of the note’s value.
+- Banks: you’ll be charged a commission rate of between 0.5% and 2% when exchanging money at the banks.
+There are many banks in Vietnam where you can exchange foreign currency and cash checks, such as Vietcombank, Eximbank, Vietinbank, Agribank, BIDV, ACB… Always bring new notes; any damaged, dirty or old notes will be charged an additional 2% of the note’s value.

-- Airports: you will find some currency exchange stalls on arrival at Vietnam international airport.
-However, the exchange rate is not really good here.
+- Airports: you will find currency exchange stalls on arrival at Vietnam’s international airports.
+However, the exchange rate here is not very good.
 Therefore, it’s best to change a small amount to cover your taxi fare and head to the center for a better rate.

-- Hotels: you can offer competitive rates with banks at the big hotel, but at smaller hotels may charge an additional fee for the service.
+- Hotels: You can offer competitive rates with banks at the big hotel, but smaller hotels may charge an additional fee for the service.

-You also can check the exchange rate on these page: xe.com, Vietcombank, google exchange…
+You can also check the exchange rate on these pages: xe.com, Vietcombank, Google exchange…

 Credit cards

-Debit and credit cards like Visa and MasterCard are widely accepted major cities, especially in hotels or shopping malls, but probably not suitable for roadside stalls.
+Debit and credit cards like Visa and MasterCard are widely accepted in major cities, especially at hotels and shopping malls, but are probably not suitable for roadside stalls.
 You may be charged around a 3% commission.

 Throughout the country, American dollars (USD) are widely accepted.
-However, the bills must be relatively new with no markings or tears.
-Also, several big cities such as Ho Chi Minh, Ha Noi, Hue, Nha Trang, Can Tho…, are used Euro currency (EUR).
-However, it is not recommended to pay with USD or EUR, because they will be converted at a lower exchange rate and you will end up paying more.
+However, the bills must be relatively new and free of markings or tears.
+Also, several major cities, such as Ho Chi Minh City, Ha Noi, Hue, Nha Trang, and Can Tho, use the Euro (EUR).
+However, it is not recommended to pay in USD, EUR or other currencies, as they will be converted at a lower exchange rate, resulting in higher costs.

 How much can you withdraw cash at ATMs in Vietnam?

-ATMs are available in major cities and tourist areas of Vietnam, but it quite hard to find one in smaller towns.
+ATMs are available in major cities and tourist areas of Vietnam, but it is quite hard to find one in smaller towns.
 That’s not guaranteed, though, so it still makes more sense to withdraw in the cities before making your way to rural areas.
 ATMs only provide VND.
-When you withdraw from ATMs, all foreign currencies will be automatically changed to VND based on the bank rate at that time.
-Generally the maximum amount is from VND 2,000,000 to 5,000,000; VND 8,000,000 to 10,000,000 for a few global banks.
+When you withdraw from ATMs, all foreign currencies will be automatically converted to VND at the bank rate at that time.
+Generally, the maximum amount is VND 2,000,000 to 5,000,000; for a few global banks, it is VND 8,000,000 to 10,000,000.
 Charging fees also vary from bank to bank.
 Most banks charge from VND 40,000 to 100,000 each time.
 ANZ and Citibank are recommended as they charge the lowest transaction fee.
 As millions of dong can add up to a thick wad of cash, be careful when withdrawing large amounts from an ATM.

 How much money do I need in Vietnam?